 - some pain relief medications

-People may wish to speak to a doctor about any adverse side effects they are experiencing from the medication they are taking.
+People may wish to speak with a doctor about any adverse side effects they are experiencing from the medication they are taking.
 If the medication cannot be changed, a doctor can help the individual develop coping strategies for brain fog.

-A diet that focuses heavily on processed foods that are high in unhealthful fats and sugars may contribute to brain fog.
+A diet that focuses heavily on processed foods that are high in unhealthful fats and sugars

 People should also drink enough fluid to prevent dehydration but limit the intake of caffeine and alcohol, as these can affect sleep and energy levels.